-Although Miyajima Island, outside of Hiroshima, is most famous for its bright red torii gate that floats in the sea, in my opinion, the ropeway and hikes up to Mount Misen is equally spectacular.
+Although Miyajima Island, outside of Hiroshima, is most famous for its bright red torii gate that floats in the sea, in my opinion, the ropeway and hike up to Mount Misen is equally spectacular.

 The sacred Mount Misen is Miyajima’s highest mountain with its 530 m and is covered with primeval forest.
 You can either walk up to Mount Misen or skip the most uphill part of the hike by taking the Miyajima ropeway.
 Once you get to the top, there are several hikes to explore and you have a spectacular view across the sea all the way to Hiroshima.